Brazil’s Bolsonaro to appoint Moro to Supreme Court

-RIO DE JANEIRO — Brazilian President Jair Bolsonaro says he will nominate anti-corruption crusader Sergio Moro to the Supreme Court whenever there is an opening.
+RIO DE JANEIRO — President Jair Bolsonaro said Sunday that he will nominate anti-corruption crusader Sergio Moro to the Supreme Court whenever there is an opening.

-In an interview Sunday with Radio Bandeirantes, the president said: “The first opening there is I have this commitment to Moro.
-God willing, we will fulfill this commitment.”
+“The first opening there is I have this commitment to Moro.
+God willing, we will fulfill this commitment,” the president said in an interview with Radio Bandeirantes.

 Moro is best known for leading prosecutions as a judge in the “Operation Car Wash” investigation, which has been Brazil’s biggest corruption scandal ever.
 It has brought the jailing of former presidents and swaths of the country’s political and business elite.